P.O. Box 385, 2000 Simcoe Street North

 The ideal candidate will meet or exceed the following qualifications:

-2. A minimum of five years of recent and relevant work experience in artificial intelligence and machine learning.
+4. A minimum of five years of recent (within the past three years) and relevant work experience.

 8. Demonstrated use of current technologies to support student learning and the management of grades.

 10. Demonstrated ability to work effectively with a variety of internal and external stakeholders including students, professors, support staff, administrators and community stakeholders.

 Preference will be given to candidates with relevant educational credentials and a proven track record of relevant work/teaching experience.

 For more information on the required professional development for all new full-time faculty, please see the following website: Teaching Skills and Abilities

 Candidates selected for an interview will be required to provide a teaching demonstration.
 Details will be provided when interviews are scheduled.

 Durham College invites applications from all qualified individuals.
 Durham is committed to fostering workplace diversity, and, provides accommodations to applicants with disabilities throughout our hiring process.
 If you require this information in alternate format; require communication supports; an accommodation in applying for a posting and/or if you are selected for an interview, please contact our Human Resources (HR) department and an HR assistant will work with you to meet your needs.

 Please apply below by submitting your cover letter and resume to the online portal.
 Applications will be accepted until October 26, 2022.
 The competition number is AC22-14R.